I'm not sure whether to laugh or cry about this, folks.

 We've never had a president like Obama.

-We've never had a Tea Party movement like this, other than during the founding.
+We've never had a Tea Party movement like this other than during the founding.

-This is um it's all good.
+This is it's all good.

-Everything here is uh is all good.
+Everything here is all good.

-Maybe they could sit there and say, well, okay, the court says unconstitutional, let the court do the heavy lifting.
+Maybe they could sit there and say, well, okay, the court says it's unconstitutional.

 Hope they don't do that.